Sorry, no posts matched your criteria.

 • Noise reduction insulation

-• Stainless metallic additives (resist rust and closing longer)
+• Stainless steel components (resist rust and last longer)

-• Septic-safe models (for homes the usage of septic tanks)
+• Septic-safe models (for homes with septic systems)

 Tools and Materials Checklist

-Having the right tools guarantees a clean set up.
+Having the right tools ensures a smooth installation.

 • Garbage disposal unit (with mounting assembly)